-When government contracting agencies fail to follow the HUBZone price preference rules in their proposal evaluations, there could be an argument that any best value tradeoff decisions could be legally flawed.
+When government contracting agencies fail to follow the SBA SBA HUBZone price preference rules in their proposal evaluations, there could be an argument that any best value tradeoff decisions could be legally flawed.
 Under 15 USC 657a(b)(3)(A) (2006), federal contracting agencies must follow this regulation.
 There simply should be no discretion allowed.

-HUBZone Price Preference Statutory Language
+HUBZone Price Evaluation Preference Statutory Language

-15 USC 657a(b)(3)(A) provides that Subject to subparagraph (B), in any case in which a contract is to be awarded on the basis of full and open competition, the price offered by a qualified HUBZone small business concern shall be deemed as being lower than the price offered by another offeror (other than another small business concern), if the price offered by the qualified HUBZone small business concern is not more than 10 percent higher than the price offered by the otherwise lowest, responsive, and responsible offeror.
+15 USC 657a(b)(3)(A) provides that Subject to subparagraph (B), in any case in which a contract is to be awarded on the basis of full and open competition, the price offered by a qualified SBA HUBZone small business concern shall be deemed as being lower than the price offered by another offeror (other than another small business concern), if the price offered by the qualified HUBZone companies is not more than 10 percent higher than the price offered by the otherwise lowest, responsive, and responsible offeror.

-To comply with the important regulation, FAR 19.1307 requires that agencies “shall give offers from HUBZone small business concerns a HUBZone price evaluation preference by adding a factor of 10 percent to all offers,” except for offers from HUBZone small business concerns that have not waived the evaluation preference, or otherwise successful offers from small business concerns.
+To comply with the important regulation, FAR 19.1307 requires that agencies “shall give offers from HUBZone small business concerns a HUBZone price evaluation preference by adding a factor of 10 percent to all offers,” except for offers from small business concerns that have not waived the evaluation preference, or otherwise successful offers from small business concerns.

 When the procurement is issued as a best value procurement the agency must apply a price preference of 10% to the small business HUBZone company when the otherwise awardee would have been the awardee.

 Typically, the small business must be the one to watch for whether the government contracting agency actually included the provision in the solicitation.
-If the requirement is publicized as “full and open” then there should be provision under FAR § 19.1307 that allows for the HUBZone price preference.
+Also, find out more about filing HUBzone bid protests.
+If the requirement is publicized as “full and open” then there should be provision under FAR 19.1307 that allows for the SBA HUBZone price preference.
 You want to consider filing a pre-award protest in order to protect any rights you have.